1 Chapter 1: Welcome to the MAT Program

 1. The White Rabbit!

 Do NOT become the “White Rabbit” (who is always late), as this will certainly result in a disastrous end for you!
-Particularly since we are collapsing an entire semester’s worth of content and assignments into a fast-paced, three-week, online course.
-Therefore, you need to be prepared to complete extensive amounts of reading, writing, and uploading of assignments on a daily basis.
+Please make sure you are prepared to complete extensive amounts of reading, writing, and assignments.
 Please make sure to closely examine the required readings, assignments and due dates provided in Canvas and in the Course Schedule document (see the Introductory Materials folder in the Modules tab on Canvas) and figure out a plan to manage your time.
 In this way, you will be able to successfully complete all the coursework required of you in a timely manner!

 1. You are NOT an Island!